node-formidable/formidable/Readme.md

 #### v2 is the new `latest`
 The `v2` will be simultaneously on two places for some time - `formidable@latest` and `formidable@v2`.
 The source code be available **only** on [v2 branch][v2branch].
-If you want to use v2, it's recommended to lock and use the v2 dist-tag `formidable@v2`.
+If you want to use v2, it's recommended to use the v2 dist-tag `formidable@v2`.

 **Main Differences from v1:**
 - Better organization and modernized code, requiring newer Node.js versions (>= v10).